 –> Older Kids: Look at the illustrations throughout the book.
 Notice the color choices.
 Does that have any significance?
 What emotion do you feel when you see all the illustrations?
 What connections to the story do you have?
 How do your connections help you infer the overall message of the story?
 What, in your opinion, is that message (or theme)?

-More Wordless Picture Books To Love
+More of the Best Wordless Picture Books

 The Lion & the Mouse by Jerry Pinkney